CGReposit/VUThesis_fsQCA/README.md

 ## Overview

 This repository contains the R scripts, calibration procedures, and supporting data for my Master’s Thesis *“State Legibility in the Digital Age: Civil Registry Comprehensiveness and Citizen Satisfaction with eGovernment in the EU.”*

-The study investigates how the **comprehensiveness of national civil registries**—as conceptualized through **State Legibility Theory (Scott, 2020)**—affects **citizen satisfaction with digital public services** across the 27 EU member states.
-Using **Fuzzy-set Qualitative Comparative Analysis (fsQCA)**, it identifies **configurations of digital infrastructure and governance factors** that jointly lead to successful public service delivery.
+This study examines how the comprehensiveness of national civil registries — key instruments of state information capacity — shapes citizen satisfaction with digital public services in the European Union.
+Drawing on James C. Scott’s State Legibility Theory, it argues that states with more interoperable and transparent registry systems exhibit higher citizen satisfaction.

+Using data from the 2024 eGovernment Benchmark and Special Eurobarometer 551, the analysis employs fuzzy-set Qualitative Comparative Analysis (fsQCA) to identify configurations of institutional, technical, and user-centric conditions that lead to high satisfaction.
+Results reveal multiple, equifinal pathways, confirming that successful eGovernment outcomes emerge from the joint presence of interoperability, realiable identification, and transparency rather than any single factor alone.

+This thesis advances understanding of how state information capacity shapes citizen satisfaction with digital public services.
+Its findings provide both a theoretical and empirical foundation for future research on digital governance and offer policymakers evidence of the infrastructural conditions necessary for effective and inclusive eGovernment adoption

 ---